 Here is preview of a future Cerulean side scan sonar product we’ve been working on.
 These are early times in the development cycle, but already the imaging obtained is yielding impressive results.
 Both of these images were produced using the low cost ($299) Lowrance “3-in-1” sidescan transducer.
 The image on the right is from the standard Lowrance system, and the image on the left is from the same transducer driven by the prototype Cerulean side scan electronics.
 The Cerulean result is sharper because of CHIRP technology which provides better signal to noise ratio and improved range resolution.

 The Side scan sonar images were taken from a Wayzata Bay wreck in Lake Minnetonka, at a 450khz frequency at about 60 meters range.

 Specific configurations for the Cerulean side scan product are not yet finalized, but our goal is to set a new benchmark for high performance at a very affordable price point.
-Surface and depth-rated versions are anticipated and release is targeted for the first half of 2020.
+Surface and depth-rated versions are anticipated and release is targeted for Q3 of 2020.